 \section{Conclusion}

-The consensus tracking problem of the OMAS under migration-induced non-vanishing perturbations as well as repelling antagonistic interactions has been investigated.
-We show that the OMAS under repelling Laplacians must be unstable regardless of the network connectivity condition if the repelling interactions outnumber the normal ones.
-In the presence of the destabilizing effects brought by both the repelling interactions and the non-vanishing perturbations, we have further extended the stability theory for $M^3D$ systems and applied it to the OMAS to show that practical consensus tracking can be reached if a combination condition of piecewise ADT and activation time ratio is satisfied.
-In particular, we indicate that asymptotic consensus tracking can be reached for vanishing perturbations under weaker switching conditions featuring the combination of traditional ADT and activation time ratio.
+The consensus tracking problem of the OMAS under migration-induced non-vanishing perturbations and repelling antagonistic interactions has been addressed.
+We show that the OMAS network with repelling Laplacians must be unstable regardless of the network connectivity condition if the repelling interactions outnumber the cooperative ones.
+In the presence of destabilizing effects brought by both the repelling interactions and the non-vanishing perturbations, we have further extended the stability theory for $M^3D$ systems and applied it to the OMAS to show that ultimately bounded consensus tracking can be reached if the switching conditions of piecewise ADT and activation time ratio are satisfied.
+In particular, asymptotic consensus tracking can be ensured under vanishing perturbations with weaker switching conditions.